 What does Liz Earle take for menopause – and can we have some of what she’s having?
 That’s what we’ve always thought when we see the vibrant and glowing wellbeing entrepreneur on any of her social channels.
 From her skin to her health and wellbeing routines, Liz Earle is our menopause poster girl.
 Check out her Instagram fitness routines and you’ll see what we mean.

-Liz was one of the first women in the public eye to talk openly about the challenges of menopause.
+Not only is Liz vocal about how her wellbeing has been helped by HRT, but she was one of the first women in the public eye to talk openly about the challenges of menopause.
 Long before the topic was front page news like it is these days, Liz was helping and educating women with her range of articles and e-books.
 From The Truth About HRT to Healthy Menopause, her e-books are packed with evidence-based information, and have played a huge part in debunking some of the many taboos around this topic.
 We all owe Liz a huge thank you for her menopause advocacy.

 We asked her to share her personal menopause journey.

 What are your thoughts on this time of a woman’s life and what more can we expect from the Liz Earle wellbeing empire?

 It’s all about how to have a better second half of life, and I do believe the second half can be even better than the first.
 Personally, I feel there is much more to do and achieve with my magazine, Liz Earle Wellbeing.
 I’m truly excited to be able to spread such good news for all midlife women.